Communication Arts (CA)

 CA 333 NEWS REPORTING3 Credits

-The principles of news and feature writing in conjuction with publication of THE EAGLE, the student newspaper.
+The principles of news and feature writing, editing, and photojournalism, in conjunction with publication of THE EAGLE, the student newspaper.

 Prerequisites: Sophomore or above status